 If you have sustained a maritime injury while working at sea, you must contact a maritime injury lawyer in Mobile that specializes in the Jones Act.
 This is how you will be able to recover lost wages and other damages.
 Our attorneys are also experienced in handling cases involving the Longshore and Harbor Workers’ Compensation Act (LHWCA).Is There a Difference Between Workers’ Compensation Claims and Jones Act Claims or Longshore Negligence Claims?

 There is a big difference between workers compensation cases and maritime injury cases.
 The Jones Act is a federal law that allows for larger settlements if there is negligence or unseaworthiness involved and you are a seaman.
 There are also special laws that apply to claims for negligence brought by injured longshoremen.
 You will want to discuss this with your Offshore Injury Lawyer to ensure you don’t mistakenly file a claim under the wrong law.
 Maritime law is very complex, so it is best to speak with an experienced lawyer.Why Should I Hire a Maritime Lawyer?

 A maritime injury lawyer can communicate immediately with insurance companies and/or your employer on your behalf.
 The most important thing to remember if you have sustained an offshore injury is to not sign anything before you ask for legal assistance from an experienced maritime attorney.

 You can trust the maritime lawyers at Tobias, McCormick & Comer for experienced representation if you have been injured in a maritime event.
-Our attorneys have been successful in many offshore accident and injury cases, including a 2013 barge explosion on Mobile Bay where a longshoreman was injured while working on a vessel, a ship yard crane operator who was injured when a vessel toppled his crane, a longshoreman who was crushed by a propeller that dropped while the vessel was in dry dock, and numerous cases involving injury to seamen.
+Our attorneys have been successful in many offshore accident and injury cases, including a 2013 barge explosion on the Mobile River where a longshoreman was injured while working on a vessel, a ship yard crane operator who was injured when a vessel toppled his crane, a longshoreman who was crushed by a propeller that dropped while the vessel was in dry dock, and numerous cases involving injury to seamen.

 Contact us for a free initial consultation if you are a loved one has been injured or killed working as a seaman, a longshoreman, or as a passenger on a transport vessel.